youngmanalive/brainthread/README.md

       this.typingTimeout = setTimeout(() => {

         // checkUsername will dispatch the result to the store,
-        // then mapped to state as "validUsername" this.props.checkUsername(this.state.user.username)
+        // then mapped to props as "validUsername" this.props.checkUsername(this.state.user.username)
           .then(() => this.setState({ checkingName: false }));
           // update state to remove loading spinner and reflect results